Bachelor of Arts in Psychology

 Psychology at CCU

-Our program is structured around five basic themes that allow students to understand the big picture of psychology, and enables them to critically evaluate the current claims of contemporary psychology in light of a biblical faith.
+Our program is structured around five basic themes that allow students to understand the big picture of psychology and enables them to critically evaluate the current claims of contemporary psychology in light of biblical faith.

 - Humans are broken and in need of redemption.